Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 100.0 (Highest chance)
 			"Zombie Chance"				"33.3"

-			// Enable the Super Tank's claw/rock attack.
-			// Note: This setting does not need "Ability Enabled" to be on.
-			// --
-			// 0: OFF
-			// 1: ON
-			"Zombie Hit"				"0"

-			// The mode of the Super Tank's claw/rock attack.
-			// --
-			// 0: Both
-			// 1: Ability activates when the Super Tank hits a survivor.
-			// 2: Ability activates when the Super Tank is hit by a survivor.
-			"Zombie Hit Mode"			"0"

 			// The Super Tank spawns a zombie mob every time this many seconds passes.
 			// --
 			// Minimum: 0.1
 			// Maximum: 9999999999.0
 			"Zombie Interval"			"5.0"

-			// The distance between a survivor and the Super Tank needed to trigger the ability.
-			// --
-			// Minimum: 1.0 (Closest)
-			// Maximum: 9999999999.0 (Farthest)
-			"Zombie Range"				"150.0"

-			// The Super Tank has this many chances out of 100.0% to trigger the range ability.
-			// --
-			// Minimum: 0.0 (No chance)
-			// Maximum: 100.0 (Highest chance)
-			"Zombie Range Chance"			"15.0"
 		}
 	}
 }